DrGBL/hisat-genotype/README.md

 This is NOT the official HISAT-genotype Repository.
 It is a slight modification of the HISAT-genotype software to allow for easy use of the latest IMGT-HLA reference.

+For a guide to building your own indexes, including how to add DRB3, DRB4, and other genes not on the main GRCh38 scaffold, please see here: https://github.com/DrGBL/hisat_genotype_qgp

 ## Everything below is for reference, and was copied directely from the HISAT-genotype git

 Please see the official website for HISATgenotype: